This post may contain affiliate links. Please see my disclosure policy for details.

 I was proud to make it up there after I caught my breath.

 You could see the mountains, the little Swiss villages in the valley, and the scenery for miles around you!
 I was in my element.

 I always feel that your muscles work harder going down and so as I was hobbling back down the path, I had to be careful not to slip over.

 From here, you can make you’re Männlichen to Kleine Sheidegg walk.

-The walk in total takes around an hour and a half but if you’re like me and enjoy taking your time and tonnes of photos I would allow around two hours.
+The walk takes around an hour and a half but if you’re like me and enjoy taking your time and tonnes of photos I would allow around two hours.

 The path is gravelly, windy and has running waterfalls over the path sometimes, but it is beautiful!